-The way that dementia affects a loved one can be difficult to watch.
-It is common for family caregivers to feel overwhelmed, exhausted and isolated during these times.
-While no one knows your loved one better than you, most family caregivers are unaware of the best options that can make dementia care easier and more effective.
-At ComForCare, our caregivers work with you to provide relief when you need it and to provide your loved one with the support and assistance that they need.
+It is difficult to watch how dementia affects a loved one.
+As a family caregiver, you may feel isolated, overwhelmed and exhausted.
+While no one knows your loved one better than you, most family caregivers do not know how to make dementia care easier and more effective.
+We work with you to provide respite when you need it while providing your loved one with the support and assistance they need.

 DementiaWise™ - Where Experience and Compassion Improve Dementia Care